'RHONJ' Star Teresa Giudice Doesn't Plan to Attend Joe's Deportation Hearing

-There seems to be a change for RHONJ Teresa Giudice who previously stated that she was ride or die, and would move to Italy if her husband Joe got deported.
+There seems to be a change for RHONJ Teresa Giudice, who previously stated that she was ride or die, and would move to Italy if her husband Joe got deported.
 But Joe Giudice has an upcoming deportation hearing and Teresa is saying that she plans to skip it.

 “Teresa is saying that she isn’t going to court for the hearing.
 She just can’t take the stress, and she believes nothing will happen anyway, so she doesn’t need to be there.”